-☐The following activities may not be assisted with CDBG funds: (2) Buildings or portions thereof, used for the general conduct of government (a) General government expenses; Political activities.
-The following activities may not be assisted with CDBG funds unless carried out as a special economic development activity, or as a public service, or by an eligible community-based development organization, or by the recipient as specifically authorized. • □Purchase of equipment; Construction equipment; (b) Fire protection equipment.
-Fire protection equipment is considered for (6) this purpose to be an integral part of a public facility and thus, purchase of such equipment would be eligibleunder§570.201(c); • □Furnishings and personal property; ■ Operating and maintenance expenses; ■Payment of salaries for staff, utility costs and similar expenses necessary for the operation of public works and facilities; New housing construction; Defined as a series of subsistence-type grant payments made to an individual or family for items such as food, clothing, housing (rent or mortgage), or utilities, but excludes emergency grant payments made over a period of up to three ☐Income payments consecutive months directly to the provider of such items or services on behalf of an individual or family.
-One time grants, emergency type grants, or loans for such purposes may be authorized under the category of Public Services [see §570.201(e)].
-Reference: §570.207(b)(4)

-e-snaps Resource Document - UEI Number and SAM
+☐The following activities may not be assisted with CDBG fu Buildings or portions thereof, used for the general cond Canasal reverge and over a page. uct of government • General government expenses; Political activities.
+The following activities may not be assisted with CDBG funds s unless carried out as a special economic development activity, or as a public se ervice, or by an eligible community-based development organization, or by th ie recipient as specifically authorized. • □Purchase of equipment; • □Construction equipment; • Fire protection equipment.
+Fire protection equipment t is considered for (b) this purpose to be an integral part of a public facility and thus, purchase of such equipment would be eligibleunder§570.201(c); • □Furnishings and personal property; • □Operating and maintenance expenses; • □Payment of salaries for staff, utility costs and similar expenses necessary for the operation of public works and facilities; • • • □New housing construction; Defined as a series of subsistence-type grant payments mad e to an individual or family for items such as food, clothing, housing (rent or morto gage), or utilities, but excludes emergency grant payments made over a period of up to three ☐Income payments consecutive months directly to the provider of such items or s services on behalf of an individual or family.
+One time grants, emergency type gran nts, or loans for such purposes may be authorized under the category of Pub §570.201(e)].
+Reference: §570.207(b)(4) - e-snaps Resource Document - UEI Number and SAM